 Additionally, the Dodd-Frank Act altered the minimum designated reserve ratio of the DIF, increasing the minimum from 1.15% to 1.35% of the estimated amount of total insured deposits, and eliminating the requirement that the FDIC pay dividends to depository institutions when the reserve ratio exceeds certain thresholds.
 The FDIC had until September 3, 2020 to meet the 1.35% reserve ratio target, but it announced in November 2018 that the DIF had reached 1.36%, exceeding the 1.35% reserve ratio target.
 Because the reserve ratio exceeded the targeted 1.35% by the Dodd-Frank Act, two deposit assessment changes occurred under FDIC regulations: (i) surcharges on large banks ended, and the last surcharge on large banks was collected on December 28, 2018; and (ii) small banks were awarded assessment credits for the portion of their assessment that contributed to the growth in the reserve ratio from 1.15% to 1.35%, to be applied when the reserve ratio is at least 1.38%.
 The Bank's assessment credit as calculated by the FDIC was \$675,000 and was first applied to the Bank's September 2019 Quarterly Invoice for Deposit Insurance, and then was applied on a quarterly basis until it was exhausted in March 2020.
 As of September 30, 2020, the FDIC announced that the ratio had declined to 1.30% due largely to consequences of the COVID-19 pandemic.
 The FDIC adopted a plan to restore the DIF to the 1.35% ratio within eight years but did not change its assessment schedule.
+Under the FDIC's restoration plan, FDIC staff will update its projections for the DIF balance and DIF reserve ratio at least semiannually while the restoration plan is in effect.
+FDIC staff may in the future recommend assessment rate adjustments if deemed necessary.

 At least semi-annually, the FDIC updates its loss and income projections for the DIF and, if needed, may increase or decrease the assessment rates following notice and comment on proposed rulemaking.
 As a result, the Bank's FDIC deposit insurance premiums could increase.
-During the year ended December 31, 2020, the Bank paid \$755,000 in FDIC deposit insurance premiums.
+During the year ended December 31, 2021, the Bank paid \$952,000 in FDIC deposit insurance premiums.